-The controversy surrounding the sexual assault claim leveled against the company DoorDash has taken a dramatic turn, after the man at the forefront of the viral outrage was arrested on charges of a felony offense.
+The controversy surrounding the sexual assault claim leveled against the company DoorDash has taken a dramatic turn, after a woman at the forefront of the viral outrage was arrested on charges of a felony offense.

 According to the authorities, the woman’s story did not align with the evidence, while what began as a call for justice has escalated to a criminal case.
 Internet users are still grappling to understand the twist in the story.